Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 === Rolling Dice
 During play, everybody contributes to the story, but at some point you break out dice, introducing just enough randomness so no one knows what will happen until events unfold during play.

+When you want your character to do something, if there's nothing getting in your way, you just do it.
+If there is opposition (such as an opponent, difficult circumstances, a harsh environment, or a time limit), you roll the dice to figure out if you succeed or fail.

 === Traits & Dice
-Each character has a number of traits, which are things -- qualities, abilities, skills, useful items, or magick -- that can help them accomplish their goals.
+Your character is a protagonist in the story you tell in the game, as well as your primary means of interacting with both the world and the rules.
+Their traits and die ratings help you figure out who your character is and what they can do.

-Each trait is rated with one of five die sizes, each represented in this text with a symbol: a 4-sided die or #d4, a 6-sided die or #d6, an 8-sided die or #d8, a 10-sided die or #d10, or a 12-sided die or #d12.
-Each trait in a set is rated with a die size: #d4, #d6, #d8, #d10, or #d12.
-Generally, larger die sizes make a trait more effective, so #d6 is better than #d4.
+Each trait is rated between d4 and d12, each represented in this text with a symbol: #d4 -- a 4#h_nobreak\sided die, #d6 -- a 6#h_nobreak\sided die, #d8 -- an 8#h_nobreak\sided die, #d10 -- a 10#h_nobreak\sided die, or #d12 -- a 12#h_nobreak\sided die.

-#colbreak()
-=== Trait Sets
+A #d4 trait is underdeveloped or problematic, a #d6 is healthy and reliable, a #d8 is excellent and noteworthy, a #d10 is extraordinary and powerful, and a #d12 is world-class, the absolute pinnacle of your potential and capabilities.

-Traits are organized into trait sets.
+Traits are organized into trait sets, that are: distinctions, attributes, roles, specialities, signature assets, and Spheres that will be expanded on later.

-Examples of trait sets used in #title_content are roles (#trait[Scholar], #trait[Scoundrel], #trait[Scout], #trait[Soldier], and #trait[Speaker]) and assets (items or other factors that provide an advantage, such as #trait[Ornate Revolver] or #trait[Private Library]).
-One example trait set for a character might be the roles #trait[Scholar #d10], #trait[Scoundrel #d6], #trait[Scout #d4], #trait[Soldier #d6], and #trait[Speaker #d8].

-When you want your character to do something, if there's nothing getting in your way, you just do it.
-If there is opposition (such as an opponent, difficult circumstances, a harsh environment, or a time limit), you roll the dice for certain traits to figure out if you succeed or fail.

 === Your Dice Pool
-When you roll, you pick the most relevant trait from each set and roll the die for each of those traits, all together in one pool of dice.
-(An example dice pool might be #trait[Scholar #d10], #trait[Physics #d6], #trait[Forces #d8], and #trait[Chain Lightning #d6] to strike an enemy down with the force of a conjured lightning.)
+Whenever you roll, you must take a distinction, an attribute, and a role, one each from corresponding sets in one pool of dice.

+In cases where another one of your traits may help you may also add one speciality, as many assets as are appropriate, a Sphere if you are performing magick to your dice pool.

 === Your Total
-After rolling, you add two of the die results together for your total.
+After rolling all your dice, you add two of the die results of your choice that aren't 1 together for your total.
 The total is often, but not always, the two highest results.

-So if my highest rolls were a 6 on a #d6 and a 6 on a #d10, I'd probably decide to add the two together for a total of 12.
+Your total affects whether you succeed or fail at an action, so the higher the total the better.

 === Your Effect Die
 After choosing die results for your total, you pick one of the other dice you rolled to be your effect die.
+The number rolled doesn't matter, as long as it isn't one, what matters is the die rating itself.

-This choice doesn't affect whether you succeed or fail.
-It's somewhat like rolling for damage in the original system is separate from your attack roll.
+Effect die doesn't affect whether you succeed or fail, instead determining how successful your action was, so the higher your effect die the more successful you were.

-If I rolled #d6#d6#d8#d10 for my dice pool, and used the results I rolled on the #d6 and the #d10 for my total, I'd use one of the remaining #d8 as my effect die.

 === Opposition
-When you roll, another player (often the Storyteller, ST) builds their own dice pool and rolls it.
+When you roll, another player (often the Storyteller, ST) builds their own dice pool and rolls it, taking their own total and effect die.
 You compare your roll's total to theirs, and the higher roll succeeds.

-If I roll and get a total of 12 and the opposition gets a 8, I win.
-The player who rolls first sets the bar for how difficult the roll should be, so that player wins ties.
+The player who rolls first sets the bar for how difficult the roll should be, so the initiating player wins ties.

 === Success
 If you win, the size of your effect die (not the number it rolled) determines how big of an effect your success had.
 You might say, "My effect die is #d8."

 For example, if you roll to hit someone with a weapon, your total determines whether you hit (like comparing an attack roll to armour class in the world's most popular RPG), and your effect die would be how much damage you inflict.

 Your total tells you whether the story goes your way; your effect die tells you how far it goes.

 #colbreak()
 === An Example of Play
 Lydia, a fashionista Hermetic mage of small height and large personality, is going home late in the evening after shopping for fabric, but a suspicious man is following her.
-You describe Lydia grabbing a burning spider amulet on her neck, recalling Pattern classifications, and whispering a perceptive spell to read the man's aura.
+The player describes Lydia grabbing a burning spider amulet on her neck, recalling Pattern classifications, and whispering a perceptive spell to read the man's aura.

-The ST asks you for a dice roll to see if the succeeds.
-You roll her traits #trait[Scout #d6], #trait[Alertness #d8], #trait[Spider in the Web #d8], and #trait[Prime #d6], getting 4 and 7 on #d8\s, 3 and 2 on #d6\s.
+The ST asks them for a dice roll to see if the succeeds.
+The decide to roll her traits #trait[Scout #d6], #trait[Alertness #d8], #trait[House Verditius Wondercrafter #d8], and #trait[Prime #d6], getting 4 and 7 on #d8\s, 3 and 2 on #d6\s.

-You pick 4 and 7 to add together for a total of 11.
-You use one of the remaining #d6\s as your effect die.
+They pick 4 and 7 to add together for a total of 11, and use one of the remaining #d6\s as the effect die.

 The man's total against her is 10, and since 11 is higher, Lydia wins.
 She gets to keep that #d8 effect as her read in the man.
 Her eyes fall upon the man, the spell pierces a strange film concealing him, and Lydia sees the bright, yet pale reddish-pink aura of a vampire on the hunt, she's in trouble.

+#figure(
+  table(
+    columns: (1fr, 1fr),
+    align: horizon + center,
+    [Lydia's roll], [Opposition's roll],
+    text(font: "Dicier Flat", 14pt, [2_ON_D6 *3_ON_D6* #total[4_ON_D8 7_ON_D8]]),
+    text(font: "Dicier Flat", 14pt, [*3_ON_D8* #total[6_ON_D8 4_ON_D8]]),
+  ),
+  caption: [Example roll, dice added to total are green, effect die is purple], )

 #pagebreak()